Kauai Beach Guide

 Ke’e Beach

 Ke’e Beach is located on the island’s north shore, and marks the trailhead of the infamous Kalalau Trail.
 This popular trail eventually extends into the breathtaking NaPali Coast State Wilderness Park.
 Ke’e Beach is also one of Kauai’s top snorkeling destinations, particularly during the calmer summer months.
 The protected reef is teeming with vibrant tropical fish.
-You can also find kayaking tours of the lagoon that provide spectacular views of the surrounding landscape.
+In summer, Na Pali Coast kayaking expeditions launch from this area, offering dramatic views of the coastline.
 Ke’e Beach is unique due to its population of wild chickens, commonly known as wild roosters.
 These brightly colored birds dot the beach daily, but be aware that they will snatch your snacks if you give them the opportunity!
 Keep in mind that you’ll need to pay an entrance fee and reserve your spot and parking pass to park at/access the beach.
-Reservations for day parking book out weeks in advance.
+Reservations open 30 days in advance at midnight HST and sell out within minutes, only 70 visitor parking stalls are available.
 Your other option is to park and take the shuttle.
 Shuttle parking is generally easier to reserve, and includes the park pass, but still books 1+ weeks in advance.
+The shuttle costs $40 per person (ages 16+) and $25 for ages 4-15.

 Beach Amenities: Entry Fee Required, Public Parking Fills Up Quickly, Public Restrooms, Public Showers, Lifeguards on Duty